Theme Building

 The Theme Building is a structure at Los Angeles International Airport (LAX), considered an architectural example of the Space Age design style.
-Influenced by "Populuxe" architecture, it is an example of the Mid-century modern design movement later to become known as "Googie".
-The Airport Theme Building Exterior and Interior was designated as a historic-cultural monument in 1993 by the city.
+Influenced by "Populuxe" architecture, it is an example of the Mid-century modern design movement, later to become known as "Googie".
+In 1993, the city designated the exterior and interior of the Theme Building as a historic-cultural monument.

 Architecture

 The distinctive white building resembles a flying saucer that has landed on its four legs.
-The initial design was created by James Langenheim, of Pereira & Luckman, subsequently taken to fruition by a team of architects and engineers headed by William Pereira and Charles Luckman, that also included Paul Williams and Welton Becket.
+The initial design was created by James Langenheim, of Pereira & Luckman, subsequently taken to fruition by a team of architects and engineers, headed by William Pereira and Charles Luckman, that also included Paul Williams and Welton Becket.
+The civil engineer was Richard Bradshaw.

 The appearance of the building's signature crossed arches as homogeneous structures is a design illusion, created by topping four steel-reinforced concrete legs extending approximately 15 feet above the ground with hollow stucco-covered steel trusses.
 To counteract earthquake movements, the Theme Building was retrofitted in 2010 with a tuned mass damper without changing its outward appearance.

 Constructed near the beginning of the Space Age, the building is an example of how aeronautics and pop culture, design and architecture came together in Los Angeles.